Cake celebration 1

 1/4 tsp cream of tartar

-half cup vegetable oil
+half a cup of vegetable oil

 Preheat oven to 325F